The Human Centipede (First Sequence): Writing

 The inspiration for the film's plot came from a joke that writer/director Tom Six once made to his friends about punishing a child molester they saw on TV by stitching his mouth to the anus of an overweight truck driver.
 Six saw this as the concept for a great horror film, and he began to develop the idea.
 He has said he was heavily influenced as a filmmaker by the early works of David Cronenberg and Japanese horror films.
-Six has said he prefers horror films that are more realistic over "unbelievable" monster films, and that he gets "a rash from too much political correctness."
+Six has said he prefers horror films that are more realistic over monster films that are "not really believable", and that he gets "a rash from too much political correctness."
 A major influence for The Human Centipede was Pier Paolo Pasolini's controversial 1975 Italian drama film Salò, or the 120 Days of Sodom, which was notable for its scenes depicting intensely graphic violence, sadism, and sexual depravity, as was the work of Japanese director Takashi Miike.
 Six has also expressed his love of the works of David Lynch.
 Further inspiration came from Six's previous role as a director on the Dutch series of Big Brother, where he had been able to observe people who "did crazy things when they were alone and thought they were not (being) watched."

 Six has stated that The Human Centipede is, to an extent, a reflection on fascism.
 Dieter Laser, who played the antagonist Dr Heiter, said during the promotion of the film that he felt the guilt of Nazi actions during the war had haunted ordinary Germans for generations, and that as a German whose father participated in the war, he often felt "like a child whose father is in jail for murder."
 The inclusion of a German villain came from this, with Six citing both the German invasion of the Netherlands during World War II and the Nazi medical experiments as inspiration.
 Laser stated in an interview with Clark Collis for Entertainment Weekly that he considered the film a "grotesque [parody] about the Nazi psyche".
 Heiter's name was an amalgamation of several Nazi war criminals, his surname (literally meaning "cheerful" in German) a combination of the names of Nazi doctors Fetter and Richter, and his first name coming from Josef Mengele, who carried out experiments on prisoners at the Auschwitz concentration camp.
 World War II also played an influence on the nationality of the other main characters who were American and Japanese.
 Six includes many horror film clichés in the first act, such as a broken-down car, lack of phone signal and very naïve victims.
 Six did this in an attempt to lull audiences into thinking they are watching a conventional horror film, therefore making Dr Heiter's treatment of his victims more shocking.